Financial Help for People With Disabilities

 USACares Emergency America’s Heroes: Helps post 9/11 veterans pay essential bills, including food and utilities, average grant is $650.

-Vantage Mobility International Operation Independence: Eligible disabled veterans can get a grant to help pay for a wheelchair-accessible vehicle.
+Vantage Mobility International Operation Independence: Eligible veterans with disabilities can get a grant to help pay for a wheelchair-accessible vehicle.

-Luke’s Wings: Buys plane tickets, plans trips, for families of disabled veterans so they can visit the veteran during hospitalization and rehabilitation.
+Luke’s Wings: Buys plane tickets, plans trips, for families of veterans with disabilities so they can visit the veteran during hospitalization and rehabilitation.

 Recycled Rides: Provides refurbished vehicles to qualifying veterans at no cost.

-Wounded Warrior Project: Provides programs and resources for disabled veterans, in-service military personnel and their families and caregivers at no cost.
+Wounded Warrior Project: Provides programs and resources for veterans with disabilities, in-service military personnel and their families and caregivers at no cost.

-There are several government benefits and nonprofit resources that provide financial assistance for disabled children, including the SSI program, Medicaid, Medicaid waivers, tax deductions, scholarships and grants.
+There are several government benefits and nonprofit resources that provide financial assistance for children with disabilities, including the SSI program, Medicaid, Medicaid waivers, tax deductions, scholarships and grants.

 SSI for Children with Disabilities

 Supplemental Security Income is for children under 18 who meet the Social Security Administration definition of disabled.
 Children get the same SSI benefit as disabled adults if the family’s income doesn’t exceed limits.
-The federal base monthly payment increases yearly with cost of living.
-In 2022 it was $841 a month for an induvial, $1,261 for a couple.
+The federal maximum monthly payment increases yearly with cost of living.
+In 2024, it is $943 a month for an individual, $1,415 for a couple, although the amount may be lower depending on the person’s income, family income and other factors.
 Some states have higher rates.

 Medicaid and Medicaid Waivers for Children with Disabilities